michal-bures/konkr_data/ai-chatter/default.md

 - I appreciate that!
 - Thank you!
 - Thanks!
+- You have my gratitude.
+- Thank you for your wise choice!

 > approving non-aggression, not friendly
 - Wait, what?
 - Huh.
-- Huh, did not expect you to hold back.
+- Wow, did not expect you to hold back.
-- Huh, I guess you're not so bad after all.
+- Hmm, maybe you're not so bad after all.
+- Huh, didn't think you had it in you.
+- Hm, wasn't expecting that from you.
+- Wait, why are you not attacking?
+- A truce?
+I'll consider it.
+- Wow, didn't expect you to show restraint.
+- Fine, maybe you're not as bad as I thought.